devonulrich/genesis-android/README.md

 # genesis-android
-A genesis Parent Portal client app for Android
+A Genesis Parent Portal client app for Android

 This is in a very early state, and is nowhere near complete.
 There are many features I want to add and bugs I need to fix before I